DARZALEX® side effects

-The most common side effects of DARZALEX® include tiredness, nausea, diarrhea, constipation, vomiting, muscle spasms, joint pain, back pain, fever, chills, dizziness, trouble sleeping, cough, shortness of breath, swollen hands, ankles or feet, nerve damage causing tingling, numbness or pain, cold-like symptoms (upper respiratory infection).
+The most common side effects of DARZALEX® include tiredness, nausea, diarrhea, constipation, vomiting, muscle spasms, joint pain, back pain, fever, chills, dizziness, trouble sleeping, cough, shortness of breath, swollen hands, ankles or feet, nerve damage causing tingling, numbness or pain, and cold-like symptoms (upper respiratory infection).

 If you do have an infusion reaction, your healthcare professional may temporarily stop your infusion or completely stop treatment with DARZALEX®.